So, you’re planning your trip to Buenos Aires. Your first question is likely to be: how do I figure out what to do in Buenos Aires?

 - Buenos Aires Food Tours is a locally run boutique tour agency that runs food tours in La Boca, Recoleta and San Telmo

 - Steak lover?
 Then a parrilla tour is for you!
-This tour takes guests off the beaten path to discover the best steak restaurants in Buenos Aires.
-This parrilla tour also comes highly recommended
+Try a variety of the best steak restaurants in Buenos Aires

-- This new tour takes you on a walking tour to taste Argentina pizza
+- This tour takes you on a walking tour to taste Argentina pizza